 Not all companies have an online demo environment like Arena.
 However, still, when a demo is presented, the request can be made to have someone from the buyer navigate the software under instruction from the presales consultant or the buyer resource, and the presales consultant can take turns running the application.
 The more usable the application, the more open the vendor, will be to getting the maximal exposure to the application for the buyer.

 Breaking from the Script

 There is nothing wrong with allowing a presales consultant to start from a script.
-There are some things that need to be shown; however, the entire demo should not be from a script.
+Some things need to be shown; however, the entire demo should not be from a script.
 It makes little sense for most of the demo to be “canned” or from a script as the standard things the vendor wants to show should be available for multiple viewings in video format on the vendor’s website.
-At this point, the demo should center on things that the client has asked specifically to see (in advance) and the vendor should have built the demo specifically to answer these questions.
-Demos can also be made more interactive simply by driving the demo with questions.
+At this point, the demo should center on things that the client has explicitly asked to see (in advance), and the vendor should have built the demo specifically to answer these questions.
+Demos can also be made more interactive by merely driving the demo with questions.
 Presales consultants are under a lot of pressure from the sales team to provide short and smooth demos that leave the buyer with a good impression.
-However, if it is explained that the buyer does not desire this, typically the demo can be driven differently.
+However, if it is explained that the buyer does not desire this, typically, the demo can be driven differently.

 Managing the Length

 Demos should be lengthened.
-A demo lasting an hour or less, or even multiple demos lasting an hour or less, is not sufficient to really understand how the application works in a variety of circumstances.
+A demo lasting an hour or less, or even multiple demos lasting an hour or less, is not sufficient to understand how the application works in a variety of circumstances.
 The shorter the demo, the less representative the demonstration, and the easier it is to cover up weaknesses in the application.
-After the salespeople and the implementation consultants are gone, what will remain is the software.
-The software needs to work as the company desires and needs to be able to stand on its own and work efficiently the way the users need it to.
+After the salespeople and the implementation consultants are gone, what will remain in the software?
+The software needs to work as the company desires and needs to be able to stand on its own and work efficiently the way the users need it.